mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 };
 {% endhighlight %}

 This is useful for static sized Bags and declaring temporary Bag variables on the stack.
+A downside is that the number of items is part of the type, it has to be passed as that specific type.
+A Bag<10> cannot be used in place of a Bag<20>, and neither can be passed to a function.
+There are ways around this using templates but that becomes more complicated than I'd like.

 The other option is to have the Bag dynamically allocate the item memory for us.